Microsoft-Web/HOL-ASPNETMVC4/HOL.md

 <a name="Prerequisites" />
 ### Prerequisites ###

+You must have the following items to complete this lab:

 - [Microsoft Visual Studio Express 2012 for Web](http://www.microsoft.com/visualstudio/eng/products/visual-studio-express-for-web) or superior (read [Appendix B](#AppendixB) for instructions on how to install it).

 - [ASP.NET MVC 4](http://www.asp.net/mvc/mvc4) (included in the Microsoft Visual Studio 2012 installation)